peterbud/bicep-registry-modules/avm/res/sql/server/README.md

 ### Parameter: `administrators`

-The Azure Active Directory (AAD) administrator authentication.
+The Azure Active Directory administrator of the server.
 Required if no `administratorLogin` & `administratorLoginPassword` is provided.

 - Required: No
 - Type: object